-Blasting Dangerous Goods Compliance with None necessary at Ongoing
+Blasting • Dangerous Goods Compliance with the Mines Safety None necessary at this time Ongoing

-Regulations. the Mines Safety this time 7
+Regulations. and Inspection uns une

-Mines Safety and and Inspection Act/Regulations,
+• Mines Safety and Act/Regulations,

 Inspection Environmental

 Act/Regulations.
-Environmental Protection Protection (Noise)
+Protection (Noise)

-(Noise) Regulations Regulations,
+• Environmental Protection (Noise) Regulations Regulations,

-Relevant Australian Relevant
+, , , Relevant

-Standards, eg 4326, 2187 Australian
+• Relevant Australian Standards, eg 4326, 2187 Australian

-Standards, eg
+Siunuarus, eg 4520, 2167 Standards, eg

 Blasting will only be 4326, 2187 and

 conducted on an other relevant

 intermittent basis if used legislation.

 at all.
-Compliance with

-All explosives will be the WAL Blast
+All explosives will be Compliance with

-handled to the Mines Management
+• handled to the Mines the WAL Blast

-Safety and Inspection Act and relevant Australian Plan.
+Safety and Inspection Act Management

+and relevant Australian Plan.

 Standards, eg 4326, 2187

 Only a registered shotfirer

 will be used to charge and

 fire blasts.
+27

 Any shotfirer's assistant

 will be required to

 undergo WA Limestone

+induction program

-induction program relating to blasting.
+relating to blasting.

 Any detonators,

 explosives or ammonium

 nitrate stored on site will

 be retained in a magazine

 or locked steel container

 complying with the

 Dangerous Goods

-Regulations, Mines Safety and Inspection
+Regulations, Mines Safety

+and Inspection

 Act/Regulations and

 Australian Standards, and

 licensed by the

 Department of Mineral

 and Petroleum Resources.

 Alternatively detonators

-and explosives will be brought to the site as
+and explosives will be

+brought to the site as

 required.

-Blasting will only be
+• Blasting will only be

 conducted during 8 am to

 5 pm Monday to

 Saturday, excluding

 public holidays.
+0

-Firing will be conducted
+• Firing will be conducted

 to Mines Safety and

 Inspection

 Act/Regulations.
-1

-Workers Mines Safety and Inspection Noise All workers will Ongoing

-Act and Regulations 1995. management will be supplied with

-comply with the adequate noise

-All workers will be provisions of the protection

-supplied with the correct Mines Safety and equipment as

-noise protection Inspection Act required when

-equipment. and Regulations. operating

-Workers will be machinery.

-instructed in the use of

-noise protection

-equipment and the

-potential for hazard

-reduction.
+Workers Mines Safety and Inspection Act and Regulations 1995.
+Noise management will comply with the All workers will be supplied with adequate noise Ongoing All workers will be supplied with the correct noise protection equipment.
+Workers will be instructed in the use of noise protection equipment and the potential for hazard reduction. provisions of the Mines Safety and Inspection Act and Regulations. protection equipment as required when operating machinery.